krahman80/krahman80/README.md

 <h1 align="center">Hi 👋, I'm Rahman</h1>

-- 🔭 I'm a freelance developer.
+- 🔭 I'm a web developer.

 - :fire: I have experience developing with ASP.net MVC using c# and mssql server.